mupif/mupif/doc/source/userman.rst

 kinds of structured data can be represented.
 The JSON schema is a template defining what fields are expected, and how the values are represented.
 The metadata can be validated against schema.
-The JSON schema itself is written in JSON.
+The JSON schema itself is written in JSON (or as Pydantic data models, exporting the schema to JSON schema syntax).
 The JSON schema standard can be found in [`11 <#2zd1531og9ob>`__].

 Generated documentation of the JSON schemas is in :numref:`sect-schemas-doc`.